Brentford sign Eriksen on short-term contract as Danish midfielder returns to football after heart problem

 How has Eriksen worked his way back?

-After learning that he would be prevented from turning out for Inter again, Eriksen has spent time at a couple of his former clubs in a bid to recapture full match fitness.
+After learning he would be prevented from turning out for Inter again, Eriksen has spent time at a couple of his former clubs in a bid to gain full match fitness.

-Brentford have seen enough to convince them that a creative influence can make a positive impact back in the English top flight.

-Eriksen previously took in six-and-a-half years with Tottenham, making 305 appearances for the north London heavyweights and scoring 69 goals.
+Eriksen previously spent six-and-a-half years with Tottenham, making 305 appearances for the north London side and scoring 69 goals.

-He knows what the Premier League is all about and, having been given a green light to lace up his boots once more, will be hoping to make an immediate impact as Brentford seek to steer clear of relegation danger.

-They sit eight points above the drop zone at present, in their first season back in the big time, and will return to action on Saturday when facing Everton in the FA Cup fourth round, before then taking in a testing trip to Manchester City.
+Brentford sit eight points above the Premier League drop zone at present in their first season back in the big time, and will return to action on Saturday when facing Everton in the FA Cup fourth round before a testing trip to Manchester City.

 Eriksen is unlikely to figure in either of those contests as, despite receiving a Covid-19 vaccination, in order to comply with rules regarding entry to the UK, he will not arrive in west London for a few more days and play no part in training this week.